Top 6 Spots for Winter Hiking in Vancouver

 By Taryn Eyton

-If you're looking for a snowy adventure or snow-free hike with beautiful winter views, Vancouver has you covered.
-It's easy to hike in the mountains, through the forest, or along the ocean in winter.
+If you're looking for a snowy adventure or a peaceful winter walk with beautiful views, hiking in Vancouver BC has you covered.
+Walking through the mountains, inside the forest, or along the ocean is one of the best things to do on a crisp winter day.

-• It's much colder in the mountains than in the city and the weather can change quickly.
-Dress in layers including a waterproof jacket and pants, gloves, a warm hat, and waterproof hiking boots.
+• It's much colder in the mountains than in the city, and Vancouver's weather can change quickly.
+Dress in layers, including a waterproof jacket and pants, gloves, a warm hat, and waterproof hiking boots.
 Avoid jeans and cotton clothing because they won't keep you warm if they get wet.

 • Stay safe out there.
 AdventureSmart has a great list of safety and first aid gear you should bring on every hike.